orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 * Needs to support efficient query by `txhash`.
 * No need to be persistent, can re-sync from block storage.
 * No limit on max size (depends on expiration window).
-* Interval to clear expired transactions of `config.TRANSACTION_POOL_COMMITTED_POOL_CLEAR_EXPIRED_INTERVAL`.
+* Whenever a new block is committed the pool evicts expired transactions:
-  * A Transaction is expired if the timestamp of the block it was committed to is later than `last_committed_block` timestamp plus `config.TRANSACTION_EXPIRATION_WINDOW` plus `config.TRANSACTION_POOL_FUTURE_TIMESTAMP_GRACE_TIMEOUT`.
+  * A transaction's `tx.commit_time` is the block timestamp of the committed block it was included in.
+  * A Transaction is expired if:  `tx.commit_time < latest_block.time - (config.TRANSACTION_EXPIRATION_WINDOW + config.TRANSACTION_POOL_FUTURE_TIMESTAMP_GRACE_TIMEOUT)`.
 The expiration check provides an upper bound, ensuring that a all committed transactions with a timestamp within the expiration window are maintained in the pool to prevent duplicate transactions.

 #### Synchronization state
 * `last_committed_block` - The last valid committed block that the transaction pool is synchronized to (persistent if the pools are).